rpf13/Do-You-Know-It/README.md

     - HTML5 has been used to build the structure of the site
 - [CSS3](https://www.w3.org/standards/webdesign/htmlcss)
     - CSS3 has been used for the styling of the site
+    - CSS root variables have been used in order to make it easier to maintain and adjust the code
+    - CSS flexbox has been widely used to create a responsive layout
+    - CSS grid has been used to create a responsive but also easy to maintain layout for the questions section
 - [Balsamiq](https://balsamiq.com)
     - Balsamiq has been used to create the Wireframes
 - [Google Fonts](https://fonts.google.com)